Inspiration: Be cool, be prepared, be professional. Be like SRV.

 There are several things motivating this idea:

-I am more likely to get print orders from the guests at a wedding if the event is still Read more inside...
+I am more likely to get print orders from the guests at a wedding if the event is still fresh in Read more inside...

 Photography workflow - Back-up plans for the main computer